SvenMichaelKlose/tunix/BLOG.md

 The CPU stack size is spoiling everything.
-With a few improvements that already happened the feared 'block-test' now completes in 2.5min instead of 3.
+With a few improvements that already happened the feared 'block-test' now completes in 1:40min instead of 3:00min and half CPU stack is occupied in comparison.

 # 2024-05-25: Lisp REPL